 Meals are usually taken at Aling Norma’s, where the typical morning fare include lugaw (Filipino congee) with hard-boiled egg and mami (egg noodle soup), while lunch/dinner favorites are the fried chicken and pinoy-style spaghetti (noodles + ketchup).

-You can take sari-sari store snacks (banana, bread, or junk food) with you to the crags, but what most climbers do is eat a full breakfast and just finish the day with a late lunch/early dinner.
+You can take sari-sari store snacks (banana, bread, hard-boiled egg or crackers) with you to the crags, but what most climbers do is eat a full breakfast and just finish the day with a late lunch/early dinner.
 Bring lots of water with you, especially when there’s no sign of cloud cover – the tropical sun will drain you pretty fast.

 Tips from the Locals